C. Wright Mills: Early career

 In 1945, Mills moved to New York after earning a research associate position at Columbia University's Bureau of Applied Social Research.
-He separated from Freya with this move and the couple divorced in 1947.
+He separated from Freya with this move, and the couple later divorced a second time in 1947.

 Mills was appointed assistant professor in the university's sociology department in 1946.
 Mills received a grant of $2,500 from the Guggenheim Foundation in April 1945 to fund his research in 1946.
-During that time, he wrote White Collar, which was finally published in 1951.
+During that time, he wrote White Collar, which was later published in 1951.

 In 1946, Mills published From Max Weber: Essays in Sociology, a translation of Weber's essays co-authored with Hans Gerth.
 In 1953, the two published a second work, Character and Social Structure: The Psychology of Social Institutions.

-In 1947, Mills divorced his wife Freya and married his second wife, Ruth Harper, a statistician at the Bureau of Applied Social Research.
+In 1947, Mills married his second wife, Ruth Harper, a statistician at the Bureau of Applied Social Research.
 She worked with Mills on New Men of Power (1948), White Collar (1951), and The Power Elite (1956).
-In 1949, Mills and Harper moved to Chicago so Mills could serve as a visiting professor at the University of Chicago.
-Mills returned to teaching at Columbia University after a semester at the University of Chicago, and was promoted to Associate Professor of Sociology on July 1, 1950.
+In 1949, Mills and Harper moved to Chicago so that Mills could serve as a visiting professor at the University of Chicago.
+Mills returned to teaching at Columbia University after a quarter at the University of Chicago, and was promoted to associate professor of Sociology on July 1, 1950.
 In only six years, Mills was promoted to Professor of Sociology at Columbia on July 1, 1956.

 In 1955, Harper gave birth to their daughter Kathryn.
 From 1956 to 1957, the family moved to Copenhagen, where Mills acted as a Fulbright lecturer at the University of Copenhagen.
 Mills and Harper separated in December 1957 and officially divorced in 1959.